 As always, consult a doctor or dentist before beginning any kind of treatment.
-I am not a doctor or professional, but a person who is currently undergoing treatment from Smile Direct Club and these are the things that have worked or helped me in some way.
+I am not a doctor or professional, but a person who went through treatment from Smile Direct Club and these are the things that have worked or helped me in some way.

 It goes without saying, but brushing your teeth is essential and especially important when you’re wearing invisible aligners.
 I have an electric toothbrush at home (the Philips Sonicare pictured above) but obviously I can’t always be at home.
 I pack a toothbrush in my “aligner on-the-go” bag and have a few backups scattered in other bags that I use.
 You never know when you’ll need one!
 I buy a pack in bulk and keep a bunch of them all over the place.